 Julie’s practice focuses on the design and implementation of global patent strategies, including life cycle and risk management.
 She advises clients in a wide range of patent-related areas, including preparation and prosecution of US and international patent applications, freedom to operate and invalidity analyses, due diligence, competitor activity, and strategic partnerships.

 Clients respect Julie’s proactive approach to securing strong patents, her ability to tackle complex IP issues, and her leadership of an efficient team.
 Julie adds value by keeping a sharp eye on clients’ commercial goals.

 Julie’s credibility extends beyond her legal expertise.
 She has earned the confidence of scientists as well as lawyers, and she skillfully communicates with both inventors and corporate executives.
-In particular, she has technical experience in the areas of oncology, immunology, neuroscience, biologics, antibodies, gene editing and genomics, stem cell biology and agricultural biotechnology.
+In particular, she has technical experience in the areas of oncology, immunology, neuroscience, infectious disease, biologics, antibodies, vaccines, diagnostics, gene editing and genomics, stem cell biology and agricultural biotechnology.

 - Research Papers:

 - Broadus J., et al. (1999) The Drosophila bFTZ-F1 orphan nuclear receptor provides competence for stage-specific responses to the steroid hormone ecdysone.
 Molecular Cell 3:143-149.

 - Broadus J., et al. (1998) Staufen-dependent localization of prospero mRNA contributes to neuroblast daughter-cell fate.
 Nature 391:792-795.